 A good salesman isn’t in search of a good product they can sell.
 They first start with the right customer and discover what it is they need.
 As a PM you’re discovering people’s needs every day.
 This book will help you get better at that by giving you a base script to work from.

 By Joel Spolsky

-Get an understanding of how machines work from a wonderfully opinionated person.
+Insights on how machines work, from a wonderfully opinionated man.